zanodor/T_U_D_A_S_T_A_R/src/site/notes/M/Magyar mint Szíriusz.md

 [^4]: Lábjegyzet:
 David Frawley identifies Vishnunabhi with the Galactic Center.
 In his 1990 book Astrology of the Seers he writes, "The galactic center is called 'Brahma,' the creative force, or 'Vishnunabhi,' the navel of Vishnu.
 From the galactic sun emanates the light which determines the life and intelligence on Earth."
 —
-David Frawley Vishnunabhi-t a Galaktikus Központtal azonosítja.
+David Frawley Vishnunabhi-t a Tejútközponttal azonosítja.
 A Látók asztrológiája című 1990-es könyvében ezt írja: "A galaktikus központot 'Brahmának', a teremtő erőnek, vagy 'Vishnunabhinak', Visnu köldökének nevezik.
 A galaktikus Napból sugárzik a fény, amely meghatározza az életet és az intelligenciát a Földön".

 [^5]: Lábjegyzet:
 This esoteric cycle conjoining the motions of Saturn and Jupiter would have seemed of immense importance to all ancient astronomers who had a good grasp of their subject.
 A cycle of sixty years is so long that no single person can live long enough to verify its recurrence a second time.
 The knowledge of such a cycle required a continuing tradition of observation which implies a priesthood with astronomical inclinations.